kosullivan7/Project-2/README.md

 -   An audio sound on completion of the game would also enhance user experience.
 -   Given sufficient questions, a list of questions answered correctly and incorrectly could be generated at the end of the quiz.
 -   Images of footballers with football icons could be used.
--   A navigation menu would be added to the home page along with the future features above to enable the user to directly access their high scores and for a new user to view a rules/instructions page
+-   A navigation option would be added to the home page along with the future features above to enable the user to directly access their high scores and for a new user to view a rules/instructions page

 **Languages Used**